Electronic-Waste/Electronic-Waste/README.md

 My research interests lie in building efficient and large-scale systems for emerging ML workloads such as LLMs and AI agents.

-I plan to apply for CS Ph.D. programs in North America starting in Fall 2027.

 ### Open Source

 I'm also an enthusiast for the open-source community, serving as: